 Insect food web composition and gall size

 To quantify the abundance of galls and gall-parasitoid links associated with each willow genotype, we collected galls from about 5 randomly chosen replicates of each genotype in September 2012 (N = 145 trees, range = 4-9 trees per genotype).
 For each replicate willow, we collected all galls occurring on one randomly selected basal branch.
-For each branch, we estimated the number of shoots based on an allometric equation using the stem diameter of the sampled branch (mean ± SD shoot count = 280 ± 124; details in supplementary materials).
-We then used these shoot estimates to quantify the density of gall-parasitoid interactions on each replicate willow.
 To quantify the abundance of gall-parasitoid links, we placed collected galls into 30 mL plastic transport vials (loosely capped at the end), which we maintained at room temperature in the lab for four months.
 We then opened galls under a dissecting scope and determined whether the gall survived or was parasitized, and if parasitized, the identity of the parasitoid species.
 We omitted from analyses those galls for which we could not reliably determine the cause of mortality.
 We quantified gall abundance by counting the number of surviving and parasitized larva for each gall species on each branch.
 For gall size, we measured galls at their maximum diameter perpendicular to the direction of plant tissue growth, to the nearest 0.01 mm.

 Prediction 1: Genetic variation in resistance to galling insects

-We measured the dissimilarity of insect food webs by analyzing both qualitative and quantitative differences in the composition of species interactions (Poisot et al. 2012).
-These differences in composition can then be partitioned into (i) species turnover and (ii) interaction components.
-Differences due to species turnover arise from the gain/loss of species altering the composition of species interactions, whereas differences due to interactions occur when species switch with whom they are interacting, despite having the same species composition.
-To measure qualitative differences, we transformed the quantitative network into presence/absence data and calculated the pairwise Euclidean distances between sites.
-We used Euclidean distance because we considered the joint absence of the same interaction between sites as meaningful.
-We note though that we obtain the same qualitative results when we use other common dissimilarity indices for presence/absence (e.g. Jaccard index; details in supplementary materials).
-Since differences in species richness between sites will also affect dissimilarity, we used a probabilistic null model (Raup-Crick index) to control for these differences.
-The Raup-Crick index measures the probability that two sites will have different species composition and it does so by generating a null model where species occurrence probabilities are proportional to species site occupancies.

-To measure quantitative differences, we used Euclidean distance.
-As the with presence/absence data, other common dissimilarity indices gave qualitatively the same results (e.g. Bray-Curtis index; details in supplementary materials).
-To get a better understanding of the processes driving the quantitative dissimilarity among genotypes, Since we were also interested in understanding which

-Analysis